History of San Francisco State University: 21st century

 In 2007, the Downtown Campus was opened at 835 Market Street, replacing the Downtown Center.
 The campus had nearly 47,000 square feet of classroom space in Westfield San Francisco Centre.
 The campus was used for courses in the College of Extended Learning and Lam Family College of Business.

 In 2009, the Children's Campus opened to provide childcare, primarily to faculty and staff.

 The first Rhythms Music Festival happened in March 2011.
-The annual music festival is held in a building known as the Annex.
+The annual music festival is held in a building called the Annex.

 In the summer of 2011, the university's eight academic colleges at the time were reorganized into the six academic colleges that currently exist (the College of Extended Learning was not considered an academic college.)
 This reorganization was the result of a budget crisis.

 The university was designated by the US Department of Education as an Asian American, Native American, and Pacific Islander Serving Institution in 2012.

 In 2013, the Science Building was found to have "unsafe levels" of airborne mercury, lead and asbestos in the basement as a result of reports that pesticide-laden Native American artifacts were previously stored with a material now known to be highly hazardous.
 Over $3.6 million was spent for remediation of the pervasive contamination.
 University administration terminated several employees who reported the contamination, resulting in several wrongful termination and whistle-blower lawsuits, including one by the recently hired director.
 In July 2014, Cal/OSHA cited the university for various health and safety violations in the Science Building, which included SFSU failing to locate asbestos in the building and warn employees about the hazards of mercury.
 SFSU previously ran into trouble with its Environmental Health and Safety program when the director prior, Robert Shearer, was accused of accepting bribes from a waste disposal firm in exchange for at least $4 million in university funds.

 Students at San Francisco State University rallied and marched in protest of the CSU tuition increase on September 11, 2023.

 The university was designated by the US Department of Education as a Hispanic Serving Institution in 2016.

 In March 2016, a video of a student being attacked for having dreadlocks went viral and sparked discussions about cultural appropriation.

 In response to the College of Ethnic Studies being underfunded since 2008, four students held a ten-day hunger strike from May 2–11, 2016, resulting in one hospitalization.
 The strike ended when President Leslie Wong agreed to commit nearly $500,000 to the college and meet a portion of their demands.

 The Experimental College was revived in Fall 2017.
 One-unit courses are created and taught by students.